-LifeArc is delighted to have partnered with The Association of University Technology Managers (AUTM) Foundation to deliver the LifeArc AUTM Fellows Programme.
-Here we look back at the experiences of last years’ alumni and hope to provide insight into the programme for future candidates.
+LifeArc is delighted to partner with the AUTM Foundation to deliver the LifeArc AUTM Fellows Programme.
+Here we look back at the experiences of the 2018 alumni and hope to provide insight into the programme for future candidates.

 What is it?

-LifeArc has collaborated with the AUTM Foundation to offer technology transfer career training fellowships to qualifying candidates.
-The scheme, which has just completed its inaugural year, provides successful participants with;
+LifeArc collaborates with the AUTM Foundation to offer technology transfer career training fellowships to qualifying candidates.
+The scheme provides successful participants with:

 - one year of AUTM membership (with access to a Technology Transfer Practice Manual and over 90 webinars along with a CV review service)